 Tumors of the Spleen

-The spleen is a tongue shaped organ within the abdomen that filters the blood.
-It removes and processes aged red blood cells and bacteria from the blood.
-In addition, the spleen is a reservoir that stores blood, in the event that the body suddenly needs it.
+The spleen is a tongue shaped organ within the abdomen that removes and processes aged red blood cells and bacteria from the blood.
+In addition, the spleen is a reservoir that stores blood in the event that the body suddenly needs it.
 Humans and animals can live normal lives without a spleen.

 Signs and diagnosis